blockspaceforce/fractal-puzzle/README.md

 #### Solve the puzzle and get the reward

-You can solve the puzzle and get the reward by running the following command (in the project root directory):
+You can solve the puzzle and get the reward by running the following command (in the `cli` directory):

 ```console
 $ bun cli puzzle solve